Cold hybrid electrical-optical ion trap

-\emph{Introduction.---} Cold chemistry near absolute zero reveals quantum process in the reaction process, which attracts interests in both chemical and physical fields \cite{heazlewood2021towards, he2020coherently, hu2019directobservation,KKN2020PRL,KKN2020PRR,KKN2022AnnualReview,Bo2022nature,Bo2022prl, Bo2023pra,Cheuk2020PRL,Xie2020Science,Jongh2020Science}.
+Near absolute zero temperatures, cold chemistry unveils intricate quantum processes within reaction mechanisms, garnering significant attention across both chemical and physical disciplines \cite{heazlewood2021towards, he2020coherently, hu2019directobservation, KKN2020PRL, KKN2020PRR, KKN2022AnnualReview, Bo2022nature, Bo2022prl, Bo2023pra, Cheuk2020PRL, Xie2020Science, Jongh2020Science}.
 In the last decade, an emerging area of cold hybrid ion-atom systems has been developed as a new platform for fundamental research, which is dedicated to controlling the cold collision and quantum chemistry of ions and atoms \cite{harter2014coldatomtextendashion, tomza2019coldhybrid, zuber2022observation, zou2023observation, weckesser2021observation, hirzler2022observation, katz2022quantum}.
-Besides, binding the neutral atom and ion and then stably trapping the produced molecular ion are prerequisites for exploring the quantum features of the molecular ion.
+Binding the neutral atom and ion and then stably trapping the produced molecular ion are prerequisites for exploring the quantum features of the molecular ion.
 To investigate collision physics in the quantum regime of the cold hybrid ion-atom system, reaching the single partial wave limit (i.e., the $s$-wave limit) is an important step \cite{tomza2019coldhybrid}.
-Although the trapped ion can be cooled close to the quantum collision regime using buffer atomic gases with a large ion-atom mass ratio \cite{feldker2020buffergas}, the micromotion of the Paul trap (PT) heats the system away from a stable bound state \cite{cetina2012PRL,pinkas2022observation,hirzler2023trapassisted}, which hinders progress in this area.
+Although the trapped ion can be cooled close to the quantum collision regime using buffer atomic gases with a large ion-atom mass ratio \cite{feldker2020buffergas}, the micromotion of the Paul trap (PT) heats the system away from a stable bound state \cite{cetina2012PRL,pinkas2023NP,hirzler2023trapassisted}, which hinders progress in this area.
 Pioneering experiments using optical dipole traps (ODTs) to capture ions were demonstrated \cite{schneider2010optical,huber2014afaroffresonance,schmidt2018optical,schmidt2020optical}, which is a potential solution to the micromotion heating problem in the cold hybrid ion-atom system.
 However, because the dipole potential is shallow, it is quite challenging to keep the ion during the reaction and stably trap the produced molecular ion.